-- A person under 16 years old should never operate this vehicle. - Passenger on 2-UP models must be capable of keeping his feet on the footrests and his hands on grab handles at all times when seated on this vehicle
+A person under 16 years old should never operate this vehicle.

+- This vehicle is for recreational use by experienced operator's only. - Passenger on 2-UP models must be capable of keeping his feet on the footrests and his hands on grab handles at all times when seated on this vehicle.